davide710/augment-it/README.md

 # augment-it

-Twice the dataset, _same_ time for annotation!
+Twice the dataset, _same_ the time for annotation!

 ### Why?